kotools/types/packages.md

 Core functions and types available for all platforms.

-# Package kotools.types.int
+# Package kotools.types.number

-Useful functions and explicit types such as `NonZeroInt` or `PositiveInt` for manipulating integers.
+Useful functions and explicit types such as `NonZeroInt` or `PositiveInt` for manipulating numbers.

 # Package kotools.types.string